Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It isn’t always that straightforward though, because if the company doesn’t make a profit, it’s not allowed to make dividend payments to its shareholders.
 Some shareholders might be ok with this for a short while, but if the company never gets off the ground, then they might not make any money, or even get their original investment back, so there is an element of risk involved.

 The shareholders in most private limited companies are people involved in the business, or their friends and family.
-If you want to use your company shares as a way to raise money though, you might sell them private individuals, or even make a more formal equity funding agreement with a venture capital firm or a business angel.
+If you want to use your company shares as a way to raise money though, you might sell them to private individuals, or even make a more formal equity funding agreement with a venture capital firm or a business angel.

 Business angels are people or organisations who invest in businesses, but who might not otherwise have a connection to it.